Skip to Content

 Flamingo Wildlife Habitat

+Now, hold on to your feathered hats, because Vegas is about to surprise you again.
+Nestled within the casino’s bustling heart, this habitat is the definition of an oasis in the desert.
 Spanning 15 acres of tropical paradise, the habitat is one of the best relaxing things to do in Vegas.
-Palms sway, waterfalls cascade, and there’s that unmistakable chatter – a mix of birdsong and touristy gasps.
+Palms sway, waterfalls cascade, the sounds of birdsong, and the stars of the show- the flamingos.
+And the best part?
 It’s free (yes, you read that right, a freebie in Vegas) and it’s the kind of place where nature seems to wink and say, “Bet you didn’t expect to see me here!”

 Admire Amazing Art At The Bellagio